 Sessions with this theme will: 1) investigate why and how to improve user engagement with systems that now include artificial intelligence, robotic teammates, and augmented reality; 2) explore Test & Evaluation methods and challenges for emerging technologies and domains including: Cybersecurity of software-enabled systems, hypersonics, directed energy weapons, electronic warfare, autonomous weapon systems, artificial intelligence, and additive manufacturing; and 3) discuss methods used to model how the quality of human-system interaction and human-machine teaming impacts operational performance, survey development, test design, scale validation, and network analysis.

-Data Management / Reproducible Research
+Data Management and Reproducible Research

 The goal of data management is to make sure you get what you need from your data.
 Achieving this goal requires organizations and test programs to have a plan for acquiring, cleaning, analyzing, documenting, organizing, and archiving data.
 Reproducibility is a key feature of successful data management.
 Reproducible analyses are transparent and easy for reviewers to verify because results and figures can be traced directly to the data and methods that produced them.
 Poor reproducibility habits result in analyses that are difficult or impossible to review, prone to compounded mistakes, and inefficient to re-run in the future.
 They can lead to duplication of effort or even loss of accumulated knowledge when a researcher leaves your organization.